dumux/dumux/examples/1ptracer/README.md

 ```cpp
 #include <dumux/porousmediumflow/problem.hh>
 ```
-The fluid properties are specified in the following headers:
+The fluid properties are specified in the following headers (we use liquid water as the fluid phase):
 ```cpp
 #include <dumux/material/components/simpleh2o.hh>
 #include <dumux/material/fluidsystems/1pliquid.hh>